generation-org/jfsjd-final-project/task-10/README.md

 > 1. Open `item-form.html` in the browser and create a new item using the form.
 >
 > **Expected Result**
-> You should the success message on the console log.
+> You should see the success message on the console log.

 ### Step 2: Consuming REST API